Gujarati phonology: ə-deletion

 Schwa-deletion, along with a-reduction and [ʋ]-insertion, is a phonological process at work in the combination of morphemes.
 It is a common feature among Indo-Aryan languages, referring to the deletion of a stem's final syllable's /ə/ before a suffix starting with a vowel.

 This does not apply for monosyllabic stems and consonant clusters.
 So, better put, #VCəC + V# → #VCCV#.
 It also doesn't apply when the addition is an o plural marker (see Gujarati grammar#Nouns) or e as an ergative case marker (see Gujarati grammar#Postpositions).
 It sometimes doesn't apply for e as a locative marker.

 ɑ-reduction

-A stem's final syllable's /ɑ/ will reduce to /ə/ before a suffix starting with /ɑ/. #ɑC(C) + ɑ# → #eC(C)ɑ#.
+A stem's final syllable's /ɑ/ will reduce to /ə/ before a suffix starting with /ɑ/. #ɑC(C) + ɑ# → #əC(C)ɑ#.
 This can be seen in the derivation of nouns from adjective stems, and in the formation of passive and causative forms of verb stems.